 - Role-based access control

 The difference lies in control and flexibility.
+For more details on the comparison, see our article on Custom Software vs SaaS.

 Core Components of a Custom Business Dashboard